Finding the right SEO consultant for your business or project can make the difference between thousands of dollars in both costs and returns.

 Spend some time on your own and take a look at your SEO competitors.
 Do a little bit of keyword analysis and find out where you are really behind in the SERP’s.
 A little knowledge of your search landscape goes a long way when looking for a solution.

 Align your needs with the specific competencies of your SEO company.
-Not all agencies are created equal, and the best ones know what they are good at, like Skyrocket for guest posts, ShellShock for infographics, PointBlankSEO for links, Brain Traffic for content strategy, HitReach for web design, etc.
+Not all agencies are created equal, and the best ones know what they are good at, like Skyrocket for guest posts, ShellShock for infographics, PointBlankSEO for links, Brain Traffic for content strategy, HitReach for web design, or me for keyword research

 The easiest way to find the answer to this question is to ask.